 If you have ever attempted to trace your family tree you will know how absorbing and frustrating it can be.
 There are many dead ends, but there are also many highs.
 Tracing families in Ireland can be difficult as a lot of 19th-century census records were destroyed, however, the 1901 and 1911 censuses are online (http://www.census.nationalarchives.ie/) and free to search.

 Furthermore an excellent site www.irishgenealoy.ie gives you access to images of birth, marriage, death records.
-I think I found this a more startling insight into Irish History than all my years teaching 18th & 19th century British at High School.
+I think I found this a more startling insight into Irish History than all my years teaching 18th & 19th century British History at High School.
 The course title was something like “The History of Wales and England 1785-1914”.
-In fact, we covered relatively little about the History of Wales (except for the Chartists), but a lot about the History of Ireland.
+In fact, we covered relatively little about the History of Wales (except for the Chartists and the Rebecca Riots), but quite a lot about the History of Ireland.
 I learned that you cannot begin to understand the History of England without knowing about the history of Ireland.

 This was typical of 19th-century Ireland.
 The ordinary Irish people, who were mostly Catholics, did not own the land they farmed.
 It was rented from Protestant landlords, who made it virtually impossible for Catholics to own land.
 Few, if any Catholics in Gweedore, had the right to vote.
 Up until the 19th century, the population of the area remained low and the lack of roads in the area meant that landlords, agents, and the police generally did not interfere in tenants’ lives.
 It is evident that this wasn’t from lack of trying.
 Around 1834 local people had beaten up “two revenue police parties” who had been collecting tithes for the (Protestant) church.
 The police gave up and left Gweedore.